Liam Smeeth MBChB FRCGP FFPH FRCP MSc PhD

 Liam Smeeth's Background

 I trained in medicine and continue to do clinical work as a general practitioner in north London.
 I joined LSHTM in 1999 and hold a Wellcome Trust senior research fellowship in clinical science.
 I am Deputy Director of the UCL Partners Farr Institute for e Health Research.
-As well as academic and clinical work I am involved in a range of activities for the National Institute of Health and Clinical Excellence (NICE) and the UK National Health Service more widely.
-I am vice-chair of the national primary care Quality and Outcomes Framework Advisory Committee.
-I was appointed as a National Institute for Health Research Senior Investigator in 2011.
+As well as academic and clinical work I am involved in a range of activities for the National Institute of Health and Care Excellence (NICE), the Medicines and Healthcare Products Regulatory Agency (MHRA) and the UK National Health Service more widely.

 Liam Smeeth's Affiliation